 To Make the Mashed Sweet Potatoes:

-Simply clean and poke 2-3 sweet potatoes, place in the microwave and cook on the potato setting until done.
+Simply clean and poke 2-3 sweet potatoes, place in the microwave and cook on the potato setting until done (3 to 5 minutes depending on size of your potatoes).
 Let cool a few minutes, then peel and mash in a bowl, add a little milk or buttermilk, and a little butter and salt to taste.